department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/research/mvp-usability/research-findings.md

       - “I already reviewed the information earlier on in the form.”
    - Two Veterans wanted more descriptive address labels on this page, such as mailing and home.

-## Actionable Recommendations
-Changes to MVP Scope
+## Actionable Recommendations: Changes to MVP scope
+Changes that can be completed by the product team
 - Remove the button to start the questionnaire from the top of the introduction page.
 - Reorder the introduction page content, so “What happens after I answer the questions?” is listed first.
 - Add the information that a provider will not review this questionnaire with the Veteran until their appointment in more locations and add more visual emphasis to it.
 - When determining how far in advance a Veteran can complete this questionnaire, take the two week to 2 day Veteran-proposed timeframe in mind.
 - Add links to the Questionnaire Manager and VAOS on our confirmation page.
 - Add VAMC and clinic phone numbers to the confirmation page.
--When working with IA to determine where our questionnaires lives on VA.gov propose they live amongst all of the other medical record information.
+- When working with IA to determine where our questionnaires lives on VA.gov propose they live amongst all of the other medical record information.
-   - VAOS would just link to specific questionnaires.
+   - VAOS would link to specific questionnaires.
 - Change the additional details field to a textarea in order to help Veterans believe they can edit this information.
 - Add more descriptive address labels on the review page.

+Changes to work with platform on
+- Remove the button to start the questionnaire from the top of the introduction page.

-Additions to future roadmap
+## Actionable Recommendations: Additions to future roadmap
+Additions that can be explored by the product team
+- Explore adding other questionnaire information to the confirmation page.
+- Further look into the need to transfer information entered in one questionnaire into the next questionnaire.
+- Look into a branching strategy (or machine learning) for questions, so we can probe further into problems that Veterans are facing.

+Additions to explore by working with other VA.gov product teams
+- Work with VAOS, authenticated and mobile teams to have questionnaire information appropriately appear.
+- Explore adding more detailed widgets of appointment to the confirmation page.

+Additions to explore by working with platform (possible holistic changes)
-- Explore elegant solutions for jumping from questionnaires to the profile section to update demographic information.
+- Explore elegant solutions for jumping from questionnaires to the profile section to update demographic information or add editing demographic information in the questionnaire.
+   - Should all forms have editable demographics or link to the profile section?
+Are the labels in the demographic sections consistent in all forms (within the main content area and the review pages)?
 - Explore the possibility of editing a questionnaire multiple times.
-- Explore adding more detailed widgets of appointment and other questionnaire information to the confirmation page.
-- Work with the authenticated team to have questionnaires appear on the dashboard.
+   - Enhancement to save in-progress
 - Explore adding the capability to send images.
-- Implement email and text notifications.
 - Add provider’s name to questionnaire.
-- Further look into the need to transfer information entered in one questionnaire into the next questionnaire.
-- Look into a branching strategy (or machine learning) for questions, so we can probe further into problems that Veterans are facing.

 ## Resources